 This blog article contains affiliate links.
 Full disclosure here.

-CAVING PRO TIP: Always wear sturdy closed-toe shoes with good traction.
+✰✰ PRO TIP ✰✰ Anytime you visit a cave, always wear sturdy closed-toe shoes with good traction.
 The cavern floors are oftentimes slippery.

 Check out KRQE’s video report on this incredible new discovery found at Carlsbad Caverns: